-Like most investments, all mutual funds charge fees and expenses that are paid by investors.
+All mutual funds charge fees and expenses, some of which you pay directly (like sales charges and redemption fees) and others that come out of the fund's assets (to pay for such things as marketing and distribution).
 These fees and expenses can vary widely from fund to fund or fund class to fund class.
 Because even small differences in expenses can make a big difference in your return over time, we've developed a Fund Analyzer to help you compare how sales loads, fees and other mutual fund expenses can impact your return.
-You can also check the fee table in the mutual fund's prospectus to find out about its fees and expenses.
+Here are the most common differences among Class A, B and C shares of mutual funds:

 If You Buy Class A Shares:

-Class A shares typically charge a front-end sales charge.
-When you buy Class A shares with a front-end sales charge, a portion of your dollars is not invested.
+Class A shares typically charge a front-end sales charge, which means a portion of your dollars is not invested.
+Let’s say you spend $1,000 to purchase Class A shares, and the fund imposes a front-end sales charge of 5 percent.
+You pay the $50 up front and receive shares with a market value of $950.
 Class A shares may impose an asset-based sales charge (often 0.25 percent per year), but it generally is lower than the charge imposed by the other classes (often 1 percent per year for B and C shares).

-A mutual fund may offer you discounts, called breakpoints discounts, on the front-end sales charge if you:
+Depending on the size of your purchase, the mutual fund might offer you discounts, called breakpoints discounts, on the front-end sales charge if you:

 If You Buy Class B Shares:

-Class B shares typically do not charge a front-end sales charge, but they do impose asset-based sales charges that may be higher than those that you would pay if you purchased Class A shares.
-Class B shares also normally impose a contingent deferred sales charge (CDSC), which you would pay if you sell your shares within a certain period, often six years.
-For this reason, these shares should not be referred to as "no-load" shares.
-The CDSC normally declines the longer your hold your shares and, eventually, is eliminated.
+Class B shares typically do not charge a front-end sales charge when you buy shares, but they normally impose what’s called a contingent deferred sales charge (CDSC) if you sell your shares within a certain period, often six years.
+Sometimes called a back-end load, the CDSC normally declines the longer your hold your shares and, eventually, is eliminated.
 Within two years after the CDSC is eliminated, Class B shares often "convert" into lower-cost Class A shares.
 When they convert, they begin to charge the same fees as Class A shares.

-Class B shares do not impose a sales charge at the time of purchase.
-So unlike Class A purchases, all of your dollars are immediately invested.
+Because Class B shares do not impose a sales charge at the time of purchase, all of your dollars are immediately invested—unlike Class A shares.
 But your annual expenses, as measured by the expense ratio, may be higher.
-You also may pay a sales charge when you sell your Class B shares.
+You also may pay a sales commission when you sell your Class B shares.